DD-Transpeptidase: Disease Relevance

-β-lactams exert their effect by competitively inactivating the serine DD-transpeptidase catalytic site.
+β-Lactams exert their effect by competitively inactivating the serine DD-transpeptidase catalytic site.
 Penicillin is a cyclic analogue of the D-Ala-D-Ala terminated carbonyl donors, therefore in the presence of this antibiotic, the reaction stops at the level of the serine ester-linked penicilloyl enzyme.
 Thus β-lactam antibiotics force these enzymes to behave like penicillin binding proteins.

-Kinetically, the interaction between the DD-peptidase and beta-lactams is a three-step reaction:
+Kinetically, the interaction between the DD-peptidase and β-lactams is a three-step reaction: